SBA Loans: A Complete Guide for Small Business Owners

 MicroLoans are administered through nonprofit intermediaries.
 These organizations receive loans from the SBA and then turn around and make loans to entrepreneurs.
 Small businesses applying for MicroLoan financing may be required to complete some business-skills training before a loan application is considered.

-The maximum term for MicroLoans is six years, and the interest rates vary.
+The maximum term loan for MicroLoans is six years, and the interest rates vary.

 CDC/504 Loan Program